 How we keep works low-impact

-- Survey first, with a written condition report and photographs
+- We survey it first, with a written report and photos of what we find.

-- Access, timings and site rules agreed with facilities teams in advance
+- Access, timings and site rules are all agreed with your facilities team beforehand.